-Also Batman saying "Do you smell something burning" right before a scene cut to where we see the burned and melted down remains of the oval office desk and Superman standing next to it which lets us know that yes he did blast Luthor.
+Also, Lord!Batman asking "Do you smell something burning?" right before a cut to where we see the burned remains of the Oval Office desk and Superman standing next to it, which lets us know that, yes, he did blast Luthor.

-What he says to Batman and Wonder Woman right after makes it a LOT worse.
-I'm great!
+What he says to Lord!Batman and Lord!Wonder Woman right after makes it a LOT worse.
+"I'm great."

-Lord Superman lobotomizes Doomsday.
+Lord!Superman lobotomizes Doomsday.
 The matter-of-fact way in which he does it and the speed in which Doomsday goes from being relatively well-spoken to drooling are equally chilling.

 In a later episode, the real Superman is actually driven by desperation to attempt the same maneuver, but due to Doomsday's Adaptive Ability, this no longer works.
-Thus three bits of Nightmare Fuel in one scene: 1) Superman can do that, 2) And he will if he's desperate enough, 3) And on some enemies, it still won't be enough.
+Thus three bits of Nightmare Fuel in one scene: 1) Superman can do that, 2) and he will if he's desperate enough, 3) and on some enemies, it still won't be enough.

 Being an homage to the Cthulhu Mythos, "The Terror Beyond" is stuffed to the gills with it.

-What happens to the King of Kaznia, who is poisoned and paralysed by Vandal Savage as part of his plan to take over the country.
+What happens to the King of Kaznia, who is poisoned and paralyzed by Savage as part of his plan to take over the country.
 He's unable to move and is forced to watch his daughter get married to the man responsible for his predicament.
 Made worse, since we never see what happens to him, it's heavily implied that he most likely perished when the rail-gun was redirected to destroy the castle!

 The look of horror on Flash's face, when he briefly got spaced.

 The ending where Doctor Destiny has gotten everybody but Martian Manhunter and Batman to go to sleep.
 They show each of the heroes going to sleep, while playing a toned-down music box in the background.
 Finally, you hear Doctor Destiny softly chuckling.
 Not an Evil Laugh, just a...chuckle.
-Worst of all, Superman goes to sleep, and Batman calls him moments later, trying too late to warn him.
+Worst of all, Superman goes to sleep and Batman calls him moments later, trying too late to warn him.
 End of episode.

-Penny (wife): John, please.
-John: You know, I never liked that name, it's so...ordinary, Especially for someone who has such big things in store.
+Penny: John, please.
+John: You know, I never liked that name.
+It's so...ordinary.
+Especially for someone who has such big things in store.
 You know, a destiny.
 Oh, destiny!
-I like it: Dr. Destiny.
+I like it: Doctor Destiny.
 What do you think?
 Penny: You're crazy.
-John: I think you're finally seeing the real me. *clothes turn into spooky robes* And now that I'm a doctor *face falls off revealing a skull*'' I think I'll perform some surgery.
+John: I think you're finally seeing the real me. (clothes turn into spooky robes) And now that I'm a doctor... (face falls off, revealing a skull) ...I think I'll perform some surgery.

 Well, actually, that was probably him faking it, since he replaced the torturer easily enough.
-Shapechanging, super strength, phasing...he's equipped for this.
+Shape-changing, Super Strength, phasing...he's equipped for this.
 Doesn't make his screaming any less creepy.
 Seriously, something about J'onn's voice makes any screaming, real or faked, kind of scary.

 Given that the torturer looks weak when the guards find him strapped to the table, this leads to the very real question of whether some of those screams might have been from J'onn torturing him?!

-One of the scenes in the Justice Lords episode, "A Better World", has the League visit the alternate Arkham.
+One of the scenes in the Justice Lords episode "A Better World" has the League visit the alternate Arkham.
 Many villains, particularly Batman villains, are acting very much out of character.
 Then, you notice two small dots on all of their heads.
-Then, you recall what Alternate Superman did to Doomsday.
+Then, you recall what Lord!Superman did to Doomsday.
 Oh, and Scarface's dots are on the dummy, not on the ventriloquist.

-And of course, the first person who is revealed to have been lobotomized by the Lord Superman is the Joker; who is now the secretary of Arkham Asylum.
-I dunno about anyone else, but hearing his voice and seeing his appearance to be so calm, almost serene, it really drew an unsettling feeling considering we're used to seeing him as a psychopathic, murdering clown.
-Who woulda thought one way for Joker to be scarier was to calm him down??
+The first person who is revealed to have been lobotomized by Lord!Superman is the Joker, who is now the secretary of Arkham Asylum.
+Hearing his voice and seeing his appearance to be so calm, almost serene, it really drew an unsettling feeling considering we're used to seeing him as a psychopathic, murdering clown.
+Who would've thought one way for the Joker to be scarier was to calm him down?

 The episode "Dark Heart".
 A planet being devoured piece by piece, the inhabitants mostly being able to do nothing as they see the wave of machines sweeping towards them.

 The portrayal of Darkseid in the DCAU is often seen as the definitive portrayal of his character (outside of comics) and for good reason: he is a terrifying character.
 Not just because he's the only one who can take Superman at his full power, but because he is relentlessly evil.
-Other villains had reasons that you could like them - at least Lex Luthor was suave, and at least The Joker had a happy attitude and comic timing.
+Other villains had reasons that you could like them; at least Lex Luthor was suave, and at least The Joker had a happy attitude and comic timing.
 Darkseid is not that kind of villain: he is the absolute embodiment of evil.

 To give a sense of how terrible Darkseid is, he is the only villain that Superman actively tries and wants to kill.

-A rather small one, but the Justice League women being pitted together in Grudge Match.
-Huntress and Black Canary manage to free Shayera and Vixen pretty easily, but then they find out they have to fight Wonder Woman (who could match Superman in terms of power).
+A rather small one, but the Justice League women being pitted together in "Grudge Match."
+Huntress and Black Canary manage to free Shayera and Vixen pretty easily, but then they find out they have to fight Wonder Woman (who could match almost Superman in terms of power).
 Their reactionis entirely justified.
 During a rather brutal fight, a few of the League girls come frighteningly close to a bloody death.
 Hawkgirl almost smashing Vixen's head with her mace, for example.

-Also, the way Wonder Woman totally over-powered all four Leaguers and took absolutely everything they threw at her like it was nothing.
-Then there's the way she was about to kill the badly battered Shayera and Vixen by crushing their skulls together.
+Also, the way Wonder Woman over-powered all four Leaguers and took absolutely everything they threw at her like it was nothing.
+Then there's the way she was about to kill the badly-battered Shayera and Vixen by crushing their skulls together.
 More terrifying is the fact that she was completely unaware of what she was doing and would never have remembered it had she been able to follow through.

-The vision the Question sees while being TORTURED is pretty chilling.
+The vision the Question sees while being TORTURED in "Question Authority" is pretty chilling.